 Over and over I read Psalm 139:15-16a, which says, “My frame was not hidden from you, when I was being made in secret, intricately woven in the depths of the earth.
 Your eyes saw my unformed substance.”

 This Psalm goes on to say in verse 16, “in your book were written … the days that were formed for me, when as yet there was none of them.”
-Even though that week was a very painful time in our lives, we were confident that God formed Molly, He knew the number of her days, and her life had a purpose even though it was short.
+Even though that week was very painful, we were confident that God formed Molly.
+He knew the number of her days, and her life had a purpose even though it was short.

 God’s Word was our anchor during that week.
 God’s Word became our strength.
 It is the only thing that will make us strong in the storms of life.